 HTC services are provided in two ways in Malawi, client initiated HTC, which is Voluntary Counselling and Testing (VCT), and provider initiated HTC, which encompasses a variety of methods including static sites; mobile testing units; home-based testing and national HTC events.39

 The National HIV and AIDS Strategic Plan 2015-2020 has developed various prevention policies and strategies for reducing HIV incidence.
 Some of these strategies are outlined below.

 Preventing mother-to-child transmission (PMTCT)

-Despite this, the percentage of mothers receiving antiretroviral treatment to prevent MTCT has dramatically increased from 17% in 2009 to 79% in 2013.1 A similar increase is shown for mothers and infants receiving antiretroviral treatment during breastfeeding, with 79% receiving antiretroviral drugs in 2013, compared to just 4% in 2009.
-As a result of the impressive national efforts to reduce mother to child transmission and the scale up of antiretroviral therapy for pregnant mothers, the transmission rate from mother to child has reduced from 32% in 2009 to 13% in 2013.1
+As a result of the impressive national efforts to reduce MTCT and the scale up of antiretroviral treatment for pregnant mothers, the transmission rate from mother to child has reduced from 32% in 2009 to 13% in 2013.44

-The 2014 Malawi Progress Report identified early infant diagnosis as a priority for the national HIV and AIDS response.
-Currently, only 30% of infants receive their diagnosis within the first two months of birth.1 Addressing the delay between birth and diagnosis is crucial for reducing infant mortality as a result of HIV.
+The 2015 Malawi Progress Report identifies early infant diagnosis as a priority for the national HIV and AIDS response.
+In 2014, around 37% of infants received their diagnosis within the first two months of birth.45 Addressing the delay between birth and diagnosis is crucial for reducing infant mortality as a result of HIV.